468910/nativeadslib-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/PocketMediaNativeAds.svg?maxAge=2592000&style=flat)](http://cocoapods.org/pods/PocketMediaNativeAds)
 [![Platform](https://img.shields.io/cocoapods/p/PocketMediaNativeAds.svg?maxAge=2592000&style=flat)](http://cocoapods.org/pods/PocketMediaNativeAds)

-## What are Native Ads?

-Native Ads are a new way of integrating the ads within the content.
-While traditional advertising creates a pause to display the ads (Interstitial ads, banners, etc.), which are more or less intrusive for the user experience - native ads want to get integrated with the user flow and the way he is consuming the content.
+This library allows developers to easily show ads provided by PocketMedia natively in their apps.
+While the traditional way of advertising in mobile applications usually involves a pause before displaying the ad (Interstitial ads, banners, etc.) this native solution allows the ads to be integrated with the user flow, making it less intrusive for the user experience.

-We offer you the ads in a structured format so you can display them as you prefer, integrated in form and functionality with your app.

-We offer some standard ad units, but they will work much better if you customize them to be integrated with your app style.
-Your users will appreciate it, and your application will keep the style that you wanted it to have.
+The library comes with standard ad units (Ways of displaying the ad).
+However it is recommended to customize these ad units, so they integrate into your app style.
+The other option of showing ads is building custom ad units based on the structured format of the ad.

 ## Requirements